apache/causeway-site/content/applib-guide/how-tos/how-to-03-000-How-to-provide-drop-downs-and-default-values.md

-How to provide drop-downs and default values
+How to provide drop-downs, auto-complete and default values
 ============================================

 > How-to make actions easier to use from an end-user perspective, by